sensu/sensu-docs/content/sensu-go/6.4/web-ui/webconfig-reference.md

 page_size |
 -------------|------
-description  | The number of items users will see on the specified page. required     | false type         | Integer example      | {{< language-toggle >}}
+description  | The number of items to list for the specified page. required     | false type         | Integer example      | {{< language-toggle >}}